Oliver-1-1/UEFI-Graphic/README.md

 ## Images

-This picture shows the result of about code.
+This picture shows the result of above code.
 It all looks like it came from the 90s but it mostly has to do with the font.

 ![](https://cdn.discordapp.com/attachments/865269282903162913/1073791181814779985/image.png)